Criteria for Submitting Specimens for Influenza and SARS-CoV-2 Testing and Surveillance,

 d.
 Replace the cap on the labeled M4RT viral transport tube and firmly tighten.

-c.
-Seal the transport box for shipping.
+j.
+Seal the transport box for transportation.
 Be sure to include submitter's telephone number on outer box.

 NOTE: Specimens transported with an ice pack must be maintained at 2°-8°C and received at the SPHL within 72 hours of collection.
 If it is anticipated that specimens will not be delivered within 3 days, they must be frozen at -70°C and sent to the SPHL on dry ice to remain frozen while in transit.
 If dry ice is not available, ice packs can be used instead.
 Specimens not collected, handled, or transported in the prescribed manner may yield inaccurate results and will be rejected for testing.